rejo-philip/fii_scrapper/README.md

 # fii_scrapper
-a basic scrapper to scrap fii date
+A basic scripper to scrap participant wise derivative open interest count from NSE.